-The rise in finance happened in a context of globalisation and an overall economic shift towards the service sector.
+The rise in finance happened in a context of specific changes in the industry itself, combined with globalisation and an overall economic shift towards the service sector.
 When compared with other knowledge-based services, London’s rise of finance-related jobs was dwarfed by sectors like programming, design, advisement or research (Figure 9).
-In 2019, other knowledge-based services accounted for 47.2 per cent of all exporting jobs, above the 26.5 per cent from Finance and Insurance.
+In 2019, other knowledge-based services (e.g. design, computer programming, advertising) accounted for 47.2 per cent of all exporting jobs, above the 26.5 per cent from Finance and Insurance related activities.

-Figure 9: Finance-related employment rose but not as much as other services.
+Figure 9: Finance-related employment rose but not as much as knowledge intensive services.

 Source: ONS; Census, 1981.

+The rise of the financial sector is likely to have played a role in developing knowledge-based services.
+That said, national accounts from the last two decades show that finance and insurance sector has not been the main driver of London’s growth.
+The sector, as a percentage of London’s economy, remained mostly unchanged (13.7 per cent in 2019).
+Meanwhile, ‘Information and communication; combined with Professional, scientific and technical activities’ account for 25.1 per cent of London’s economy in 2019, a substantial increase from 16.1 per cent in 1998.

-The findings above highlight that London’s success was mainly caused by its ability to innovate, diversify its economic base and attract new productive sectors; instead of simply replicating previous competitive advantages.
+The findings above highlight that London’s success cannot be entirely explained by the rise of finance.
+London’s was able to attract talent, innovate and diversify its economic base; instead of simply replicating previous competitive advantages.

-Large cities dominate the places that were able to break out of the ‘low complexity’ trap and attract in more complex businesses, with only Dundee and Warrington being the exceptions (Figure 8).
-As Box 5 discusses, they were able to do this without having a large share of jobs in related activities by 1981.
-Birmingham and Sheffield are the two exceptions – they had comparatively low complexity economies, throughout the period.
+Large cities dominate the places that were able to break out of the ‘low complexity’ trap, as Figure 8 illustrates.
+These cities were able to attract knowledge to their economies in the last decades, which is reflected in more complex economies.
+As Box 5 discusses, some cities were able to attract complex businesses without having a large share of jobs in related activities by 1981.
+Within the largest cities, Birmingham and Sheffield are the two exceptions: they had comparatively low complexity economies in 1981 and saw their complexity declining in relative terms.

 Box 5: Cities can develop sectors without previous knowledge in similar areas

 In recent years, some of Britain’s largest cities were able to become relatively more complex by specialising in new high-knowledge activities.
-Data at the occupational level suggests that in some cases, the observed improvements were unlikely to be a result of the existing economic structure in 1981.
+Data at the occupational level suggests that in some cases – often in Britain’s biggest cities – the observed improvements were unlikely to be a result of the existing economic structure in 1981.

 Computer-related activities

 In 2019, economies with a strong IT-related sector were generally specialised in electronics-related occupations in 1981 (Figure 10) with both sectors being considered complex in 2019 and 1981 respectively.
-Half of the cities with a competitive advantage in the IT sector – the ones like Reading, Slough, London or Brighton – were specialised in the electronics sector 38 years before.
+Half of the cities with a competitive advantage in the IT sector – the ones like Reading, Slough, London or Brighton – were specialised in the electronics activities 38 years before.
 Nevertheless, Leeds and Nottingham were able to become to specialised in IT-related activities, without having an electronics’ legacy from 1981; Nottingham ranked 37th out of 62 cities in terms of being specialised in electronics.
 Figure 10: Economies focused on electronics were more likely to move towards IT-related occupations but there are some notable exceptions

 Source: ONS; Census, 1981.

-A similar trend can be found in a number of other occupations.
-Liverpool was able to build a competitive advantage in research-related activities, one of the most complex sectors today, while it ranked 49th out of 63 cities in Research and Development activities in 1983.
+A similar trend can be found in a number of other activities.
+Liverpool was able to build a competitive advantage in research-related activities, one of the most complex sectors the city has today, while it ranked 49th out of 63 cities in Research and Development activities in 1981.
 Additionally, cities like Manchester, Nottingham and Slough were some of the least specialised economies in the ‘Telecommunications’ in 1981; while having a competitive advantage in ‘Wireless telecommunications’ activities 38 years later.